Will your child be Absent?

-Parents do not have the right to take their children out of school during term-time.
+Parents or carers do not have the right to take their children out of school during term-time.
 By law you must request permission from the headteacher for your child to miss school for any reason.

 The form below must be completed for any form of absence (with the exception of medical and dental appointments) and it should be submitted for authorisation at least 10 days before the proposed absence.

 The following requests for absence will not be authorised:

 - Holiday requests during term-time will not be authorised, unless there are exceptional circumstances.

 - Absence requests for a child's birthday, 'family reasons', to 'beat the rush hour', 'parents' work commitments' will not be authorised;

 - Any absence at the start of the school term and particularly in September, where the start of the year is so formative, will not be authorised;

 - Permission will not be granted for any absence during formal assessment periods or in the run up to Statutory Assessments.